enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-environment-variables/local_envs.md

 or

-$ NAME=''
+NAME=''

 ##### Exercise
 ________

+1. Unset SHAPE
-Unset COLOUR ENV and verify that it is empty
+2. Verify that it is empty